 Free trade in arms

 “The aim of NATO’s ‘Southern Strategy’ is precisely to exclusively equip and provide ‘partners’ such as Saudi Arabia with weapons systems and training for waging war in the Arab World.”

 The Canada-Ukraine-Saudi activities to modernize a strategically important aircraft must be viewed as part of a broader picture.

 On July 8-9, 2016 NATO discussed a “Southern Strategy” at the Warsaw Summit of heads of states and foreign ministers from 25 members states.
 They included Barrack Obama, Angela Merkel, Prime Minister Justin Trudeau and Chrystia Freeland, and 61 observer states, including Ukraine’s Poroshenko, Jordan and, from the Gulf Cooperation Council, the United Arab Emirates’ Minister of State for Defence Affairs Mohammed Ahmad Al Bowardi.
 Although the Summit was dominated by its expansion of the massive militarization of Eastern and Central Europe, its “Southern Strategy” precisely aims to exclusively provide “partners” such as Saudi Arabia with weapons systems and training for waging war in the Arab World.

-Although bilateral trade between Canada and Ukraine is insignificant – an estimated $95 million annually – hundreds of millions are potentially at stake in the arms trade.
+Although bilateral trade between Canada and Ukraine is insignificant – an estimated $95 million annually – hundreds of millions are potentially at stake in the arms trade and aerospace sectors.
 The free trade deal signed on July 11 eliminated Ukrainian tariffs on imports.